 for more specific information about the regulations listed.

-Prohibited: Hitching, tethering, picketing or securing any pack or saddle stock within 100 feet of any permanent lake, stream, pond, or shelter in violation of posted instructions.
+-- Hitching, tethering, picketing, or securing pack or saddle stock is prohibited within 100 feet of any lake, stream, pond, or shelter.

 Learn more about why regulations may be necessary in wilderness